 Millions believe the month they are born in can affect their behavior and destiny.
-This steams from belief in astrology and the effects the stars and planets have on each individual at their time of birth.
+This stems from belief in astrology and the effects the stars and planets have on each individual at their time of birth.
 The belief is that the interaction of planetary influences directly affects the human body, new research shows that maybe the astrologers had something right.
 Researchers discovered a strong correlation between the number of neurotransmitters in a person’s brain and the month in which they are born.
 Neurotransmitters are responsible for behavior patterns, so let’s take a closer look at these findings.

 State of Mind